Posted - October 2, 2011 | May 11, 2012 | Updated August 4, 2015

 Meanwhile here comes Swamp Thing fresh from discovering a fresh new set of powers and surviving the end of the world.
 He comes home to find his girlfriend imprisoned in Gotham City.

 If you've always wanted Swamp Thing to go Hulk then you're in for treat.
-He goes to Gotham in a rage, unleashes all the plant elemental power at his command and, of course, bumps into this guy.
+He goes to Gotham in a rage, unleashes all the plant elemental power at his command and, of course, bumps into the Batman.

 Here's a shot of Gotham under the influence of the Swamp Thing :